 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Panama City, Florida
+Panama City, Florida Weather

-Roses open on the Piedmont edge.
-Day 59 of spring.
+Cicadas claim the scorching afternoon.
+Day 14 of summer.
 Read this microseason across nine climate regions →

 Panama City, FL